Are you interested in becoming an ESL tutor or a Conversation Partner?

 HOW LONG DO WE MEET WITH OUR STUDENTS?

-Group classes are 1.5 or 2 hours long, depending on the class.
+Group classes are 1.5 or 2 hours long, depending on the type.
 Some class instructors teach two class sessions per week, while others team-teach and conduct one class session per week.
 Tutor pairs meet once or twice weekly, depending on the student’s goals and schedule.

 HOW LONG DO WE WORK WITH OUR STUDENTS?